-Pupil numbers in the College averaged 639 (2021: 646) with a further 297 (2021: 288) at the School and 97 (2021: 80) in the nursery.
-Pupil numbers have continued to benefit from families recognising the value of independent education, particularly following a challenging couple of years with the pandemic, with a number of families relocating in our catchment area.
-This has been evident in the School with over 120 pupils in Years 7-8, the largest this cohort has ever been.
-Despite a small reduction in overseas pupils, the ratio of boarding pupils increased at the College to 45.4% (2021: 44.5%).
+Pupil numbers in the College averaged 652 (2022: 639) with a further 298 (2022: 297) at the School and 75 (2022: 97) in the nursery.
+Pupil numbers have continued to benefit from families recognising the value of independent education, particularly in Eastbourne within our two schools, following a challenging couple of years with the pandemic, with a number of families relocating in our catchment area.
+The ratio of boarding pupils at the College remained relatively constant at 45.7% (2022: 45.4%).
 Boarding numbers have pleasingly recovered to pre-covid levels at the School, but still remain below target.
-With restrictions lifted, flexi-boarding taster nights were reintroduced in the year to encourage further take-up.
-The ratio of boys to girls remained consistent year-on-year at 59:41 for the College, 54:46 at the School and 56:44 in the nursery.
+This will be an area of focus in the new plan.
+The ratio of boys to girls remained consistent year-on-year at 59:41 for the College, 49:51 at the School and 65:35 in the nursery.